AriFordsham/GHCWiki/internships/jan-stolarek.md

 ```

-It is however referenced in some of the comments!
-Also, I might be able to use it for my dead assignment removal.
+It is however referenced in some of the comments.
+I might be able to use it for my dead assignment removal.
+Simon PJ notes: ", we want to eliminate dead assignments to stack locations too, so the liveness info need to be augmented with stack areas.
+"

 - Cmm dumping could be improved.
 Right now it dumps all optimisation passes for one fragment of Cmm code, then for next fragment and so on.
 It would be more convinient to dump whole Cmm code after each pass.
 I'm not sure if that's possible with the current pipeline design.
 It seems that Stg-\>Cmm pass is intentionally design to produce Cmm code incrementally (via Stream) and I suspect that this might be the reason why the code is processed incrementally.

->
-> improve Cmm dumping.
-I think that during pretty-printing of Cmm labels of the entry code of a closure are refered to as "info_table", while the label of the whole closure is refered to as "entry".
-This is confusing.
+- Simon M. says: The CmmSink pass before stack layout is disabled because I never got around to measuring it to determine whether it is a good idea or not.
+By all means do that!

 ## Cleaning up the STG -\>Cmm pass